Joran van der Sloot admits to killing Natalee Holloway in wire fraud, extortion plea

 BIRMINGHAM, Ala.
 (WIAT) — After years of questions, Joran van der Sloot finally gave some answers.

-Van der Sloot will be given credit for time served in Peru, where he is serving a sentence for murder charges in the death of Stephany Flores in 2010.
-He is also serving a sentence for drug trafficking.
+In addition, he will also have credit for time served in Peru, where he is serving a drug trafficking and murder charges for the death of Stephany Flores in 2010.

 “I would like to take this chance to apologize to the Holloway family and to the rest of my own family,” van der Sloot said, his large frame hunched down to speak into the microphone.